From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Measurements of the heat capacity

-The heat capacities at low temperatures (380 mK to 2.4 K) are measured using a 1.89 mg crystal in a $^3$He refrigerator cryostat using a high-sensitivity modulation technique similar to the one developed for earlier experiments \cite{Marcenat2015,Kacmarcik2018,Michon2019}.
-A periodically modulated heating power, $P_{AC}$, is applied to the crystal at a frequency $2\omega$, inducing temperature oscillations at the same frequency.
+The heat capacities at low temperatures (380 mK to 2.4 K) are measured using a 1.89 mg crystal in a $^3$He refrigerator cryostat using a high-sensitivity lock-in modulation technique, developed in Refs. \cite{Marcenat2015,Kacmarcik2018,Michon2019} and illustrated in Fig.~\ref{exp}.
+Conceptually, a periodically modulated heating power, $P_{AC}$, is applied to the crystal at a frequency $\omega$, inducing temperature oscillations at the same frequency.
 The amplitude of these oscillations, $|T_{AC}|$, and its thermal phase shift $\phi$ relative to the applied power are obtained using lock-in amplifier demodulation techniques.
-The total heat capacity is then calculated using the following formula: $C_v= \frac{P_{AC} \sin(-\phi)}{2 \omega |T_{ac}|}$.
-The working frequency (here $\omega=2\pi\times$ 1 Hz) is chosen carefully after testing the thermal homogeneity of the thermometer with the sample.
-For the best accuracy and sensitivity, the phase is typically kept in the range where $-60 < \phi < -30$.
-The sample is glued with a minute amount of Apiezon N grease onto the back of a miniature bare CERNOX chip, which is split into two parts and attached to a small copper ring with PtW (7\%) wires.
-The first half is then used as an electrical heater and the second to record the temperature oscillations.
-The CERNOX is calibrated against a RuOx thermometer with a very low magnetoresistance.
-This set-up enabled us to obtain absolute values of the specific heat with an reproductibility significantly better than 95\% as deduced from measurements on ultra-pure copper.
+The total heat capacity is then calculated using the following formula: $C_v= \frac{|P_{AC}| \sin(-\phi)}{\omega |T_{AC}|}$.
+The working frequency (here $\omega=2 \pi\times$ 2 Hz) is chosen carefully after testing the thermal homogeneity of the thermometer with the sample such that the phase is kept in the range where $-60 \degree < \phi < -30 \degree$.
+Experimentally, the sample is glued with a minute amount of Apiezon N grease onto the bare back surface of a miniature Cernox chip, which is cleaved into two parts, one acting as a heater (by applying an electrical current), and the other acting as a temperature sensor after calibration against a ruthenium oxide thermometer.
+The front surface of the chip is bonded to a sapphire substrate to ensure thermal contact between the two parts.
+This chip is then mounted on a small copper ring using platinum–tungsten wires (7 \% tungsten), chosen because their intrinsic thermal conductivity allows access to the desired range of phase shifts while minimizing the wires’ contribution to the total heat capacity of the system.
+This set-up enables us to obtain absolute values of the specific heat with an reproductibility significantly better than 95\% as deduced from measurements on ultra-pure copper \cite{Michon2019}.